-Only a few weeks to go before all hell breaks loose — customers are punching each other in the face to get the best bargains and falling over themselves to give you their money.
-Making the most of this window of opportunity is all down to careful planning and elite merchandising skills, both online and on the shop floor.
+It’s been a few hectic weeks of customers going crazy for Christmas.
+However, once the festivities are done, it’s time for sales season.
+Making the most of this window of opportunity for your business is all down to careful planning and elite merchandising skills, both online and on the shop floor.

 One of the best things about the post-Christmas sales period is that customers are in the mood to shop.
 We spend all year trying to seduce them into buying and this is one of the only times that they’ve beaten you to the punch.
 All that’s left is to satisfy the need!
 Here’s our handy guide to maximising your sales and getting yourself organised…